RedddFoxxyy/rhyolite/README.md

 ## Licensing

 > NOTE: We’re making an important update to Rhyolite’s open-source license.
-All past app releases and their source code will remain under Apache 2.0, but future development will be licensed under GPLv3.
+All past app releases and their source code till commit `900aea8` will remain under Apache 2.0, but future development will be licensed under GPLv3.

 ```
 Copyright (C) 2025  RedddFoxxyy(Suyog Tandel)